OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 Eve JSON Output
 ===============

-The EVE output facility outputs alerts, metadata, file info and protocol specific records through JSON.
+The EVE output facility outputs alerts, anomalies, metadata, file info and protocol specific records through JSON.

 The most common way to use this is through 'EVE', which is a firehose approach